Crowders Mountain State Park

 Crowders Mountain State Park is a 5217 acre North Carolina state park in Gaston County, North Carolina in the United States.
 It is near Kings Mountain, North Carolina and on the outskirts of Gastonia, North Carolina, it includes the peaks of Crowder's Mountain and The Pinnacle.
-Crowders Mountain was named for Crowders Creek which originated near its base.
-Contrary to some historical information, Crowders Mountain was not named for Ulrick Crowder (Ulrich Krauter).
-There is no historical evidence that he was ever in the immediate area.
+Crowders Mountain is named for Crowders Creek which originates near its base.
 The cliffs are a popular destination for rock climbers.

 Features

 The mountain itself is a monadnock, an isolated erosional remnant that rises abruptly from the surrounding plain.
-Geologically, neither Crowders Mountain nor The Pinnacle are true mountains.
+Geologically, Crowders Mountain and The Pinnacle are Class 6 mountains, defined as rising at least 984 ft above the lowest point within a 4.35 mi radius.
 Crowders Mountain sharply rises some 800 ft above the surrounding countryside, and presents sheer rock cliffs that are 100 - 150 ft in height.
-The mountain rises to 1625 ft above sea level.
+The mountain rises to 1625 ft above sea level, which is barely more than the 984 ft above the surrounding terrain needed to qualify it as a true mountain, given that the lowest point within a 4.35 mi radius is slightly less than 640 ft above sea level and located along Crowders Creek between Dickey Mill Road and Superior Stainless Road.
 The peak is believed to be the remnant of a much higher mountain which formed some 400 - 500 million years ago and was gradually worn down by the elements.
 The park sets at the northeast end of the Kings Mountain Range, a 16 mi long range of low peaks which include the site of the Battle of Kings Mountain of the American Revolution.
+The Pinnacle qualifies somewhat more solidly as a true mountain than Crowders Mountain does despite the lowest point within 4.35 mi being more than 640 ft (but still well under 680 ft) above sea level, owing to its higher overall elevation producing a more than 1,025 ft elevation difference with the lowest nearby point along South Crowders Creek.

 The park contains two named peaks: